 IFIs

-The International Monetary Fund estimates that there were 39 national IFIs (or ‘fiscal councils’) in 37 countries in 2016.
+The International Monetary Fund estimates that there were 51 institutions (or ‘fiscal councils’) in 49 countries in 2021.
 The institutions that now fulfil this role in some countries have existed for many years – including the Netherlands Bureau of Economic Policy Analysis since 1945 and the US Congressional Budget Office since 1974.
 But the number of IFIs increased sharply in the wake of the global financial crisis and then again more recently when the member countries of the Eurozone were required to have such bodies.

 A number of these IFIs – including the OBR – participate in the OECD’s network of parliamentary budget offices and independent fiscal institutions.
-This holds an annual meeting and publishes their agendas and documents.
-The OBR is also a member of a voluntary network created by European Union IFIs, as well as participating in meetings of EU IFIs convened by the European Commission.
+The OBR is also a member of a voluntary network created by European Union IFIs.